johnno1962/SwiftTrace/README.md

 Think [Xtrace](https://github.com/johnno1962/Xtrace) but for Swift and Objective-C. You can also add "aspects" to member functions of non-final Swift classes to have a closure called before or after a function implementation executes which in turn can modify incoming arguments or the return value!
-Apart from the loggin functionality, with binary distribution of Swift frameworks on the horizon perhaps this will be of use in the same way "Swizzling" was in days of yore.
+Apart from the logging functionality, with binary distribution of Swift frameworks on the horizon perhaps this will be of use in the same way "Swizzling" was in days of yore.

 ![SwiftTrace Example](SwiftTrace.gif)